 Even though they are not always obvious, scars can develop inside your body and cause organs and tissues that shouldn’t be together to adhere to one another.
 Internal scarring can cause belly pain, bloating, constipation, gas, etc.

-According to some studies, 30 to 40 per cent of women with endometriosis have trouble getting pregnant.
+According to some studies, 30 to 40 percent of women with endometriosis have trouble getting pregnant.
 Some studies disagree with this, but they do say that women under 35 who have endometriosis are twice as likely not to be able to have children.

 In either case, if you have the problem, you’re more likely to have trouble getting pregnant.
 Many women who have periods don’t know they have endometriosis until they go for fertility treatment.